Fabeo10/Fabeo10/README.md

 - 👋 Hi, I’m @Fabeo10
 - 👀 I’m interested in steadily learning new things.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning C#.
-- 💞️ I’m looking to collaborate on learning more about coding, especially in blockchain.
+- 💞️ I’m looking to collaborate on learning more about coding.
 - 📫 How to reach me fabe.ornelas98@gmail.com

 <!---